Neptune Blog

 1. Go to AWS -> Amazon S3 -> Buckets -> Create bucket

 2. Write bucket name and optional, enable bucket versioning.
-Click on create bucket and it should be created.
+Click on “Create Bucket”.

 3. Now click on your bucket name and try to upload a file from your computer.